668 Comments

 Expand full comment

 I think you nailed it, Celeste.
 The men who are not conscious of the way they’re treating women is only a mirror of our society as a whole, where most of us have our heads in the sand.
-I think the majority of us think that if they don’t see it, it’s not happening and they would rather dig themselves a hole and climb in, then be conscious, aware and self-empowered.
+I think the majority of us think that if they don’t see it, it’s not happening and they would rather dig themselves a hole and climb in, than be conscious, aware and self-empowered.

 Expand full comment